Rokiis1/roadmap/QA/README.md

 - **Backlog:** The backlog is a prioritized list of features, user stories, or tasks to be completed.
 It serves as a dynamic document that guides development.

-- **Sprint:** In Scrum and some other Agile approaches, a sprint is a time-boxed development iteration, usually lasting two to four weeks.
-Sprints result in potentially shippable increments of the product.
+- **Sprint:** In Scrum and some other Agile approaches, a sprint is a time-boxed development, usually lasting two to four weeks.

 **Resources:**